johannalouise/repobepo/README.md

 [website](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwif55LKy8ToAhUX5ZoKHX45Bx8YABAAGgJsbQ&ohost=www.google.com&cid=CAASEuRortX0GkgC4HvQYVOza5oKqA&sig=AOD64_0PQM7w4K-o45aoLOP1dIHoHc2pcg&q=&ved=2ahUKEwjU_IzKy8ToAhVLY5oKHTusCCYQ0Qx6BAgaEAE&adurl=)
 before you continue with this tutorial.

-Firstly, you need to click on the button "Set up a plan", then you will be re-directed to the bottom of the page where you will see a green button with the text "Install it for free".
+Firstly, you need to click on the button "Set up a plan".
+After that, you will be re-directed to the bottom of the page where you will see a green button with the text "Install it for free".

 ![](/images/github_marketplace_slack.png)

-After clicking on the "Install it for free"-button, you will be re-directed to another page where you need to review your order and begin the installation by clicking on the button "Complete order and begin installation".
+After clicking on the "Install it for free" button, you will be re-directed to another page where you need to review your order and begin the installation by clicking on the button "Complete order and begin installation".

 ![](/images/slack_review_order.png)

-You will be able to choose if you want the app to be installed on all repositories or only selected ones, and confirm your choice with your password.
+You will be able to choose if you want the app to be installed on all repositories or only selected ones, and also confirm your choice with your own password.

-After you have installed the "Slack + GitHub" app for one of your repository, you need to go to your Slack account and install the GitHub application there too.
+After you have installed the "Slack + GitHub" app for one of your repositories, you need to go to your Slack account and install the GitHub application there too.
 You will find the application in the "Apps" section in the sidebar.
 Click on the "Add"-button, and then you will be re-directed to Slack's tutorial on how to install the GitHub app in one of your workspaces.